LukeChannings/deno-arm64/README.markdown

 You can download the latest Deno binaries from the [Releases](https://github.com/LukeChannings/deno-arm64/releases) page.
 There should be a `deno-linux-arm64.zip` asset attached to each release.

+Once installed, the `deno upgrade` command will download the latest build from this repository.

 ## FAQ